- 1A violent disturbance of the atmosphere with strong winds and usually rain, thunder, lightning, or snow.More example sentences

 - Closer to home, the Irish Times, once the stately ship of Irish journalism, continues to be battered by storms and controversy.

-- 2.1A vehement outburst of a specified feeling or reaction: the disclosure raised a storm of protestMore example sentences
+- 2.1A violent or noisy outburst of a specified feeling or reaction: the disclosure raised a storm of protestMore example sentences

 - When Dylan himself decided to make the transition from folk hero to electric messiah, he found himself at the centre of a storm of protest.